College Violin Studio

 WKU Pre-College Strings Program

-In addition to being Assistant Professor of Violin at Western Kentucky University, Dr. Lin teaches and directs the WKU Pre-College Strings Program.
-This program offers youth age 6–18 the opportunity to study the violin, viola, and cello from beginning to advanced levels.
+Dr. Lin also teaches and directs the WKU Pre-College Strings Program.
+This program offers youth age 5–18 the opportunity to study the violin, viola, and cello from beginning to advanced levels.
 There are currently over 80 students, 6 faculty members, 4 piano accompanists, and 10 undergraduate and 2 graduate teaching assistants involved with the program.

 After assuming the directorship of the program in 2011, Dr. Lin added group classes to provide a more holistic approach to students’ musical education.
 Currently, students of comparable age and skill level participate in one of the Program’s nine different group classes.
 Students engage in not only a broad variety of music learning, but also playing chamber music and instruction in music theory.
 Many more performance opportunities were created, including group recitals, graduation recitals, and concerts at nursing homes, churches, and other local venues.
 Group classes and performance opportunities enable students to develop confidence in playing with and for others, foster a greater sense of rhythm, increase attention span, and promote communication and performance skills.
 Group classes also give students a sense of identity as instrumentalists and provide a social outlet within a musical context.